RosyGraph/chrimbus/README.md

 - Though we set each pixel, we do _not_ reassign the `pixels` variable.
 Rather, we reassign the slice of the `pixels` list.
 - The tuple `(value, value, value)` is a tuple of three integers corresponding to (green, red, blue) values. **The tuples are NOT RGB; they are GRB.**

-Setting individul pixels is also possible.
+Setting individual pixels is also possible.

 ```python
 from with_neopixel import with_neopixel